 Types of Functional Appliances

 Solas Orthodontics offers various types of functional appliances, including Twin-Block appliances and Bionators.
+Each of these functional appliances is designed to improve jaw alignment and may be used as a bite correction appliance depending on your treatment needs.

 Twin-Block Appliances